 Thank you for your interest in my acupuncture practice here in St. Augustine.
 I have been treating pain since my first practice back in 1988.
 At that time I used a method of massage from Japan called Shiatsu.
-I currently use acupuncture, shiatsu, massage and other related therapies to help my patients who suffer with acute and chronic pain.
+I currently use traditional acupuncture, cupping, orthopedic acupuncture (Motor point acupuncture, Dry Needling), shiatsu, Tui Na (Chinese bodywork), electro-acupuncture, and micro current therapy. and other related therapies to help my patients who suffer with acute and chronic pain.

 While I treat other conditions with acupuncture and or Chinese herbs, such as infertility, digestive disorders, symptoms from stroke, painful menstruation, and other complaints, I’ve chosen to focus my practice on treating pain with acupuncture for many reasons, including the fact that most of the time, acupuncture works.

 Pain, particularly chronic pain, is very debilitating and robs many patients from the everyday joys of life.
 I have seen lives literally destroyed by chronic pain.
 People have lost their jobs, marriages, businesses, and some have taken their lives due to the constant agony that chronic pain brings.

 Pain is both, a friend and a foe.
 When something is wrong in the body, usually pain is the siren that lets us know there’s a problem.
 In this case, pain is a friend.
 But as a friend, pain does not like to be ignored.
 If left unattended, this friend quickly becomes an adversary.

 On your first visit to my practice, before reading your intake form, or listening to the reason for your visit, I will start by first taking your pulses from the right and left wrists.
 If your visit is related to pain, I will ask you a number of questions.
 Reading through these questions will help you to prepare for our first sessions.
 Here a a few:

 - How long has the pain been bothering you?